ptsteadman/notebook/stories/summer-of-entropy.md

 <hr>

 Chris worked at Facebook.
-He was arriving at the office later and later each morning, and procrastinated by reading his newsfeed until the afternoon.
+He was arriving at the office later and later each morning, and after sitting down at his desk, he typically procrastinated by reading his newsfeed until he couldn't stand it anymore.
 He was angry at all the little bits of content stealing his time, his summer.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
-One of his coworkers had shared the article, saying something about tech culture.
+A coworker had shared the article, saying something about tech culture.
 Confusingly, there was a picture of Elkie.

 He remembered Elkie adding him as a friend on Facebook.
 Was there an issue with the development build?
 He opened Elkie's Facebook profile and the article